Skip to Content

 Connecting to Spaces

-You can connect to your Space.
-Your team can connect to your Space.
-And your Space can be accessed from a browser.
-These ways of connecting to Spaces use the same secure technology that you already use to access machines anywhere.
+You can connect to Spaces you created or Spaces shared with you by your team members.
+You connect to Spaces using the same secure technology that you already use to access machines anywhere.

 Connecting to Spaces